ModyQyW/fabric/README.md

 }
 ```

-## Migrate
+## Migration

-### Migrate 6.x from 5.x
+### Migrate to 6.x from 5.x

-- Upgrade your node version to latest LTS.
+- Upgrade your Node version to latest LTS.
-- Upgrade your package manager version to latest.
+- Upgrade your package manager version to latest stable.
-- Merge all eslint configs into one.
-- Merge all stylelint configs into one.
+- Upgrade your ESLint version to latest 8.
+- Upgrade your Stylelint version to latest 14.
+- Upgrade your Prettier version to latest 2.
+- Upgrade your Postcss version to latest 8.
+- Now only one ESLint config is provided, which automatically detects the package and enables the corresponding config.
+ESLint calls should also be adjusted appropriately.
+Please check [ESLint](#eslint) and [LintStaged](#lintstaged).
+- Now only one Stylelint config is provided, which automatically detects the package and enables the corresponding config.
+Stylelint calls should also be adjusted appropriately.
+Please check [Stylelint](#stylelint) and [LintStaged](#lintstaged).
 - Remove named exports.
 You should import the file directly as shown in README.
 - Switch bundler to `rollup`.

-### Migrate 5.x from 4.x
+### Migrate to 5.x from 4.x

-- Upgrade your node version to latest LTS.
+- Upgrade your Node version to latest LTS.
-- Upgrade your pnpm / npm / yarn version to match your node version.
+- Upgrade your pnpm / npm / yarn version to match your Node version.
-- Upgrade your eslint version to latest 8.
+- Upgrade your ESLint version to latest 8.
-- Upgrade your stylelint version to latest 14.
+- Upgrade your Stylelint version to latest 14.
-- Upgrade your prettier version to latest 2.
+- Upgrade your Prettier version to latest 2.
-- Upgrade your postcss version to latest 8.
+- Upgrade your Postcss version to latest 8.
 - Prettier is always required.
 - CLI is removed.
 It is not needed in most cases, and not a necessity in other cases.
 You can always follow README to config your project, or just use your own config.
 - Commitlint config is removed.
 Use `@commitlint/config-conventional` directly.